-Flatten the tubes with the seam allowance centered again.
+Press to flatten the tubes with the seam allowance centered again.

 Sew Hook and Loop Tape to the Straps

 Note: The measurements on these straps work on a simple straight walker.
-For a collapsing or large walker, you may need to adjust the size or placement of the hook and loop tape.Continue to 6 of 9 below.
+For a large or collapsing walker, you may need to adjust the size or placement of the hook-and-loop tape.

 Sew the Side Pockets

-Repeat with the second body and pocket pieces.
+Repeat with the remaining body and pocket pieces.

-Sew the Lining to the Front and Back
+Add Straps and Lining to the Front and Back